Moving a company can be tough, frustrating, and costly. Or it can be a breeze. Which one would you choose?

 All your employees should be on the same page about the move.
 You have to warn them beforehand to ensure the least downtime.
 If you are planning to move on a weekend, you have to allow people to change plans.

 For a large office, only the move managers should be available during the relocation.
 Having entire teams come to the move is likely to cause chaos.
-While you need all the help you can get when decluttering or packing, the majority of the move itself should be done by professional movers.
+While you need all the help you can get when decluttering or packing from some professional decluttering services, the majority of the move itself should be done by professional movers.

 3. Find a Moving Company